ska-telescope/ska-osd/docs/src/api/osd/guide.rst

 4. Example Response

-    * The API returns a JSON object containing the matched OSD data.
+    * The API returns a JSON object containing the matched OSD data for default AA2.

         Calling API with parameters ``cycle_id``, ``source``, ``capabilities`` their valid inputs will return the JSON containing the matched OSD data.